Argentinosaurus

 The first Argentinosaurus bone was discovered in 1987 by a farmer on his farm near the city of Plaza Huincul.
 A scientific excavation of the site led by the Argentine palaeontologist José Bonaparte was conducted in 1989, yielding several back vertebrae and parts of a sacrum—fused vertebrae between the back and tail vertebrae.
 Additional specimens include a complete femur (thigh bone) and the shaft of another.
-Argentinosaurus was named by Bonaparte and the Argentine palaeontologist Rodolfo Coria in 1993; the genus contains a single species, A. huinculensis.
-The generic name Argentinosaurus means "Argentine lizard", and the specific name huinculensis refers to its place of discovery, Plaza Huincul.
+Argentinosaurus was named by Bonaparte and the Argentine palaeontologist Rodolfo Coria in 1993; the genus contains a single species, A. huinculensis, after its place of discovery, Plaza Huincul.

 The fragmentary nature of Argentinosaurus remains makes their interpretation difficult.
 Arguments revolve around the position of the recovered vertebrae within the vertebral column and the presence of accessory articulations between the vertebrae that would have strengthened the spine.
-A computer model of the skeleton and muscles estimated this dinosaur had a maximum speed of 7 km/h (5 mph) with a pace, a gait where the fore and hind limb of the same side of the body move simultaneously.
-The fossils of Argentinosaurus were recovered from the Huincul Formation, which was deposited in the middle Cenomanian to early Turonian ages (about 96 to 92 million years ago) and contains a diverse dinosaur fauna including the giant theropod Mapusaurus.
+A computer model of the skeleton and muscles estimated this dinosaur had a maximum speed of 7.2 km/h (5 mph) with a pace, a gait where the fore and hind limb of the same side of the body move simultaneously.
+The fossils of Argentinosaurus were recovered from the Huincul Formation, which was deposited in the middle Cenomanian to early Turonian ages (about 97 to 93.5 million years ago) and contains a diverse dinosaur fauna including the giant theropod Mapusaurus.